SciML/DataDrivenDiffEq.jl/docs/src/examples/symbolic_regression.md

 net = OccamNet(2, 2, 3, Function[sin, +, *, exp], skip = true, constants = Float64[π])
 ```

 Where `2,2,3` refers to input and output dimension and the number of layers _without the output layer_.
-We also define that each layer uses the functions `sin, +, *, exp` as activations and uses a `π` as a constant, which get concatenated to the input data.
+We also define that each layer uses the functions `sin, +, *, exp` as activations and uses a `π` as a constant, which gets concatenated to the input data.
 Additionally, `skip` indicates the usage of skip connections, which allow the output of each layer to be passed onto the output layer directly.

 To train the network over `100` epochs using `ADAM`, we type
 ```@example occamnet_flux
 Flux.train!(net, X, Y, ADAM(1e-2), 100, routes = 100, nbest = 3)
 ```

 Under the hood, we select possible routes, `routes`, through the network based on the probability reflected by the [`ProbabilityLayer`](@ref) forming the network.
-From these we take the `nbest` candidates to train the parameters of the network, meaning increase the probability of those routes.
+From these we use the `nbest` candidate routes to train the parameters of the network, which increases the probability of those routes.

 Lets have a look at some possible equations after the initial training.
-We can use `rand` to sample a route through the network, compute the output probability with `probability` and transform it into analytical equations by simply using `ModelingToolkit`s variables as input.
-The call `net(x, route)` uses the route to compute just the element on this path.
+We can use `rand` to sample a route through the network, compute the output probability with `probability` and transform it into analytical equations using `ModelingToolkit` variables as input.
+The call `net(x, route)` uses the route to compute just the elements on this path.

 ```@example occamnet_flux
 @variables x[1:2]